ESeufert/theseus_growth/README.md

 This table reveals that the additional DNU needed to get to 10,000 overall DAU within the 10-period timeframe is: 1613, 1757, 1853, 1934, 2005. _Note that this approach seeks to minimize the number of total DNU added on any given day within the timeline_.

 Since the `facebook_DAU` variable is a pandas DataFrame, manipulating it to query data is fairly straightforward.
-For instance, to get only the DNU values, the following can be done:
+For instance, to get only the DNU values from `facebook_DAU`, the following can be done:

 ```python
 #get DNU from a DAU projection